payfunc/portal.merchant.intergiro.com/README.md

-# portal.payfunc.com
+# portal.merchant.intergiro.com
-Main page for the PayFunc Portal.
+Main page for the Intergiro Portal.